 Geography is the study of the world and the exploration of the relationships between people and their environment.
 Geographers explore the physical properties of the Earth and the history and impact of the human societies who live here.
 Geography seeks to understand where things are found, why they are there, and how they develop and change over time.
 It is an amazing subject that literally opens up the world and it is one our department is passionate about.

-Our three intrepid explorers and subject specialists Mr Jones, Mrs Hilleson-Perret and Mrs Blampied create a world of excitement, creativity and critical thinking about the world that equips our budding Geography students with the skills to discover everything it has to offer.
-We bring the subject to life and as two of the department are examiners for AQA we have a thorough understanding of the exam requirements and can fully support our students to achieve the examination success they deserve.
+Our three intrepid explorers and subject specialists Mr Jones, Mr Drinkwater and Mrs Blampied create a world of excitement, creativity and critical thinking about the world that equips our budding Geography students with the skills to discover everything it has to offer.
+We bring the subject to life and as Mr Jones is also an examiner for AQA, we have a thorough understanding of the exam requirements and can fully support our students to achieve the examination success they deserve.

 Our department instils a love of Geography in all our students.
 Our curriculum is organised in a way that provides learners with the best opportunities to be successful.
 We focus on developing depth of learning by creating a mastery within the curriculum, which stretches learners, accelerating their progress over our 7 Year learning journey.